Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 ## Runtime Dependency

-When the Gradle plugin for Power-Assert is applied to a project, the Power-Assert runtime library will automatically be added as an `implementation` dependency to all source sets that Power-Assert is enabled for.
+When the Gradle plugin for Power-Assert is applied to a project, the Power-Assert runtime library [will automatically be added as an `implementation` dependency](https://youtrack.jetbrains.com/issue/KT-85250) to all source sets that Power-Assert is enabled for.

 If a library wants to support Power-Assert but doesn't want to include the runtime library transitively, automatic adding of the runtime library dependency can be disabled by setting the Gradle `powerAssert.addRuntimeDependency` property to `false`.
 This would allow libraries to add the runtime library as a `compileOnly` dependency so it is not included transitively.

-[//]: # (TODO finalize new Gradle plugin configurations)

 ```kotlin
 plugins {